 - Hayop na walang buto – invertebrate

-These words help describe fleas, their behavior, and their effects on pets and people.
+These vocabulary words help describe flea behavior, feeding habits, habitat, and their effects on pets and people in everyday Filipino conversations.

 Example Sentences Using “Flea” in Tagalog

-Here are simple Tagalog sentences to help you practice:
+Here are practical Tagalog sentences to help you understand how to use pulgas correctly:

 Fleas suck blood.